phongvcao/vim-stardict/README.md

 highlighting and some basic regexes to present the words' definitions to the users in an organized and user-friendly way.

-The plugin was inspired and originally a fork of [chusiang/vim-sdcv](https://github.com/chusiang/vim-sdcv).
+The plugin was inspired by and originally a fork of [chusiang/vim-sdcv](https://github.com/chusiang/vim-sdcv).